nilminiwso2/docs-ei/en/micro-integrator/docs/setup/transport_configurations/multi-https-transport.md

     !!!
 Note
         Use host names in the `<servers>` list instead of IP addresses to avoid latencies due to DNS lookup.
-If you are using IP address, make sure to add an entry to the host file with respective host name mapping.
+If you are using IP addresses, make sure to add an entry to the host file with the respective host name mapping.

 ## Loading SSL profiles at runtime